-My goal for 2018 will be to attempt the longest ride I have ever done.
-I will attempt to set a new Guinness World Record for the 2,700km (1,700-miles) return journey between John o’Groats & Land’s End, using my ElliptiGO bike.
-A key part of this goal will be to encourage and assist other riders (regardless of what type of bike they ride) to also complete their longest rides in 2018.
+My goal for 2018 was to attempt the longest ride I have ever done, in an attempt to set a new Guinness World Record for the 2,700km (1,700-miles) return journey between John o’Groats & Land’s End, using my ElliptiGO bike.
+A key part of this goal was also to encourage and assist other riders (regardless of what type of bike they ride) to also complete their lifetime longest rides in 2018.

-To join The 2018 Longest Ride Challenge please send me an email (on idaimakaya at gmail dot com) and include your name, a photo of you with your bike for display on the rider profile listings (below) and a brief outline of your 2018 Longest Ride Goal.
-Be sure to explain whether you plan to ride in a solo 2018 Longest Ride Challenge, or if you prefer to join me at some point during my Double End-to-End ride.
+To join The 2018 Longest Ride Challenge please send me an email on (idaimakaya at gmail dot com) and include your name, a photo of you with your bike (for display on the rider profile list below) and a brief outline of your 2018 Longest Ride Goal.

 LIST OF RIDERS IN THE 2018 LONGEST RIDE CHALLENGE

 Below is a listing of all the riders who have officially committed to the 2018 Longest Ride Challenge.
 You can follow our training on The 2018 Longest Ride Strava Group.